Q: What address should I include in the cover letter that I submit electronically?

-A: As part of the Secretary’s Honors Program, Honors Attorneys are required to complete the OGC orientation training.
+A: Honors Attorneys are required to complete the OGC orientation training.
 Honors Attorney performance is also rated on participation in Program-related events such as meetings, tours, and special assignments.
 Honors Attorneys are also required to attend the four-day Homeland Security Law Training Program held at one of the Federal Law Enforcement Training Center locations.
 There are four opportunities to attend this training over the two-year program, and the Program Manager will work with each Honors Attorney to best accommodate each Honors Attorney’s schedule and OGC’s available funding at the time of the training.
 There are other training opportunities available to the Honors Attorneys through the Secretary’s Honors Program, but these opportunities are not requirements.

 Q: Does completion of the Honors Attorney Program result in permanent employment?

 A: Honors Attorneys who participate in the National Capital Region (“NCR”) Program are eligible to apply for permanent positions after 18 months in the Program (under special circumstances, Honors Attorneys may be considered for permanent employment after one year).
 Permanent hiring is based upon funding availability and the Honors Attorney’s performance while in the Program.
-Since the inception of the Honors Attorney Program, 92 percent of Honors Attorneys who have completed the Program and desired a permanent position within the department have become permanent employees either at OGC or DHS Component legal offices.
+Since the inception of the Honors Attorney Program, the vast majority of Honors Attorneys who have completed the Program and desired a permanent position within the department have become permanent employees either at OGC or DHS Component legal offices.

 Q: When Honors Attorneys have the opportunity to apply for a permanent position, are they competing against other external candidates for the same position?

 A: It depends on the position.
-Historically, OGC headquarters and component legal offices have placed great value on the Honors Attorney experience, and Honors Attorneys may be given preferential consideration above other candidates due to their participation in the Honors Attorney Program.
+Historically, OGC headquarters and component legal offices have placed great value on the Honors Attorney experience, and Honors Attorneys may be viewed favorably due to their participation in the Honors Attorney Program.
 Additionally, Honors Attorneys may have access to apply to positions that are only posted internally.
 The Honors Attorney program manager will work with the Honors Attorney to assist in finding permanent employment within the Department.

 Q: Do Honors Attorneys have an opportunity to give their preferences for rotations?